The Bi-objective Long-haul Transportation Problem on a Road Network: Managerial implications and conclusions

 This paper opens a new direction for research in transportation, oriented to considering the refueling cost, that differs from station to station.
 In particular, given that in some countries fuel prices may change during the day, an extension of our algorithm to handle dynamic prices is a highly relevant research avenue.
+Considering a dynamic setting also applies to traveling times on the road network.
+Planning routing and stopping according to traffic conditions could provide substantial benefits.
 Another relevant research direction to which this paper contributes is related to the design of optimization algorithms on road networks that interact with a \gis{}.